TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

          List of fields to select, or "count(\*)".

-         If the records need to be localized, please include the relevant localization-fields
+         If the records need to be localized, please include the relevant localization-fields (uid, pid, languageField and
-         (uid,pid,languageField,transOrigPointerField).
-Otherwise the TYPO3
+         transOrigPointerField).
+Otherwise the TYPO3 internal localization
-         internal localization will not succeed.
+         will not succeed.

    Default
          \*